 ❌ Wearing takes practice

 The Cybex Yema carrier is an elegant, versatile baby carrier.
-If you like baby gear that’s designed with practicality in mind but still stylish, this is the baby carrier for you.
+If you like baby gear that’s designed with practicality in mind but still stylish, this is one of the best baby carriers you could find.
 If you’re not sure whether you want a buckle carrier or a wrap-style sling, this is a good compromise.
 That’s because it’s a mix of the two styles, known as a hybrid carrier.

-It offers three carrying positions: front parent facing position, hip carry position, and back carry position.
+It offers three carrying positions: front parent facing, hip carry, and back carry position.
 It’s highly adjustable, so it accommodates your baby’s changing weight and size as they grow.
-It’s made from 100% cotton and is machine washable.
-It also comes with its own storage bag, making it really handy for travel use.
+It’s made from 100% cotton and is machine washable – very handy!
+It also comes with its own storage bag, making it a really good choice for travel use.

-The Cybex Yema is worthy of the top spot as the best overall baby carrier because it’s the perfect blend of practicality and style.
+The Cybex Yema is the perfect blend of practicality and style, making it easily worthy of the top spot as our best baby carrier overall.

 2. Best premium baby carrier: Nuna Cudl Baby Carrier